Easy HTTP (POST) communication with UnityWebRequest

 UnityWebRequest

-Create a UnityWebRequest in POST format and set the request parameters in JSON format.
+A UnityWebRequest is generated in POST format, and the request parameters are set in JSON format.

 // Set HTTP (POST) information var req = new UnityWebRequest(url, "POST"); req.uploadHandler = (UploadHandler)new UploadHandlerRaw(postData); req.downloadHandler = (DownloadHandler)new DownloadHandlerBuffer(); req.SetRequestHeader("Content-Type", "application/json");